Saskatchewan Highway 935

 Highway 935 is a provincial highway in the north-west region of the Canadian province of Saskatchewan.
-It runs from Highway 165 into the Lac La Ronge First Nation.
+It runs from Highway 165 into the Morin Lake 217 Indian reserve.
 It is about 8 km long.

+In 2025, the bridge carrying Highway 935 across Morin Creek near the Morin Lake 217 Indian reserve was replaced at a cost of $1.2 Million.
+The bridge was destroyed during the 2025 wildfire season in Saskatchewan.